linxubo/linxubo.github.io/_pages/home.md

     <span class="sr-only">Next</span>
   </a>
 </div>
-　Our group mainly focus on the fundamental researches of Membrane Biophysics and Nano-Bio Interface as well as their potential applications in Nanomedicine.
-Currently, our researches use molecular simulations, and expand gradually to include molecular cell biology experiments.
-1. Screen/Design Drug Candidates with Molecular Docking and Protein-Protein Docking.
-2. Reveal the Melocular Mechanisms for the Structure and Dynamics of Cell Membrane.
-3. Probe the Detailed Interactions between Nanoparticle-Drug Conjugate/Lipid Nanobubbles and Cell Membrane.
-4. Develop useful tools and algorithms for molecular simulations.

  **We are looking for passionate PhD students, Postdocs, and Research Assistants to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/positions) **!**

 ## Funding:
-We are grateful for funding from Beihang University and NSFC.
+We are grateful for the grants from Beihang University and NSFC.

 <figure class="fourth">
 <img src="{{ site.url }}{{ site.baseurl }}/images/BUAA_logo.jpg" style="width: 100px">